TheCandidStartup/TheCandidStartup.github.io/_posts/2025-11-17-heat-geek-nano-store.md

 # NanoStore

-This is where the NanoStore comes in.
+This is where the [NanoStore](https://newarkcylinders.co.uk/heat-geek-nano-store-coming-soon/?utm_source=thecandidstartup&utm_medium=referral) comes in.
 Instead of starting with a hot water cylinder and adapting it to work as a heat exchanger, the NanoStore starts with a heat exchanger and adapts it to work as a heat store.

 Heat Geek have done some experiments of their own with [promising results](https://www.youtube.com/watch?v=Zbq4Mq4waNk).
 They were looking for volunteers to try a prototype NanoStore for real.
 They offered us a discount, free [Open Energy Monitoring]({% link _posts/2025-11-10-open-energy-monitoring.md %}), and a guarantee to replace it with a MiniStore if it didn't work out for us.

-The NanoStore in Adam's video is built around a [Nordic Tec BA-115-100](https://nordictec-store.com/ba-115-serie-0115mplate-2-thread-/323-plate-heat-exchanger-nordic-ba-115-100-2-3400kw.html) plate heat exchanger.
+The prototype NanoStore in Adam's video is built around a [Nordic Tec BA-115-100](https://nordictec-store.com/ba-115-serie-0115mplate-2-thread-/323-plate-heat-exchanger-nordic-ba-115-100-2-3400kw.html) plate heat exchanger.
 Heat is stored in the metal body of the heat exchanger as well as the 30L of water inside it.
 Add a thick layer of insulation and you have a heat store.
 It's more compact than a MiniStore, with much better energy transfer.

 {% include candid-image.html src="/assets/images/home-assistant/plate-heat-exchanger-nordic-ba-115.jpg" alt="Nordic Tec Plate Heat Exchanger BA-115" %}